Nino Narozauli

 I lead the Humanitarian Association where I have nearly 30 staff.
 The staff is involved in six different Social Projects.
 Those projects serve children from vulnerable and needy families.
 We provide hot meals, help in their education, and teach Bible stories.

-I was a Youth Ministry coordinator in my church.
+I was a youth ministry coordinator in my church.
 I created small groups of leaders’ teams.
 We planned and divided responsibilities among us.
 Soon we managed to lead regular youth meetings in the church, giving every person responsibilities.